 There may, however, be companies that are not affected by the UFLPA, but that provide solutions which can assist with supply-chain due diligence.
 Examples of this are businesses that can help to provide DNA analysis and other microchemical tests to determine geographic origins, as well as blockchain vendors.

-Importers face significant challenges to rebut the presumption that forced labor has been used.
+Importers face significant challenges to rebut the presumption that forced labour has been used.
 Some of the requirements will be demonstrable with strong supply-chain management, such as engagement with suppliers and mapping of the supply chain from raw materials.
-However, depending on the stringency of interpretation and enforcement, some could be difficult to meet, including the development of a code of conduct that addresses the risk of Chinese government labor schemes, as well as the remediation of forced labor conditions or termination of the supplier relationship.
+However, depending on the stringency of interpretation and enforcement, some could be difficult to meet, including the development of a code of conduct that addresses the risk of Chinese government labour schemes, as well as the remediation of forced labour conditions or termination of the supplier relationship.

 Given the strain that the UFLPA will place on supply chains, it is likely that this will add to inflationary pressures for the US, but also more widely, which may mean that there is a delicate balance that needs to be struck by those responsible for the enforcement of the Act given the political headwinds presented by rising inflation in the US.

 Benefits of a multi-dimensional approach